How hard is it to run a marathon

 The physical aspect of endurance comes from consistent training and a well-prepared body.
 Long-distance running builds muscular strength, aerobic capacity, and cardiovascular fitness.
 This involves months of training, including running long distances, increasing mileage gradually, and incorporating speed work and cross-training exercises.

-See also How to tape and joint plasterboard
+See also How to use hair powder

 However, running a marathon is not just a test of physical strength.
 It also tests your mental stamina.
 The body may start to feel fatigued and sore, but it is the mind that keeps you going.
 Mental endurance requires focus, determination, and the ability to stay positive in the face of challenges.